frithnanth/perl6-Archive-Libarchive/README.md

 ## Description

-Archive::Libarchive provides a procedural and a OO interface to libarchive using Archive::Libarchive::Raw.
+Archive::Libarchive provides an OO interface to libarchive using Archive::Libarchive::Raw.

 As the Libarchive site (http://www.libarchive.org/) states, its implementation is able to: